alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 The `self-listing-helper-v3a` contract enables the creation of trading pools on the ALEX DEX through two distinct mechanisms: a permissioned flow and a permissionless flow.

 In the **permissioned flow**, pre-approved tokens can create pools by following a guided process through the ALEX UI.
 These tokens must be whitelisted and have sufficient anchor token liquidity.
+Each pool must pair a pre-approved anchor token (`token-x`) with a user-provided token (`token-y`), which is the asset being newly listed.

-In the **permissionless flow**, any user can list a new token by deploying a wrapper contract that matches an approved template.
+In the **permissionless flow**, any user can list a new token (`token-y`) by deploying a wrapper contract that matches an approved template.
+The pool is formed against an existing, governance-approved `token-x`.
 The contract includes a verification system to ensure the integrity of the deployment: it reconstructs and validates the original contract transaction using Merkle proofs and block data, confirming that the wrapper is trustworthy.

 Once verification succeeds, the token is dynamically approved and a pool is created.

 The contract also supports:

 - Liquidity locking or burning for pool integrity
 - On-chain parameter configuration (fees, oracles, thresholds)
 - Governance-controlled token approvals